CamdenTadhg/TBRead/Planning/Project Plan.md

     ## better response to axios errors than stupid little alerts
 ## 19 Styling Well
     ## fix it so that on login, you get the appropriate flash message
-        ## It's happening because of javascript but my solution isn't currently working
-        ## how do you keep something going between javascript page loads.
-Is there a session something that does this?
-You could put something in there, and then make a new function for when the page loads, which prints the welcome div and removes the thing from the session.
+        ## does it work?
+        ## test that the local storage is happening
+        ## test that the welcome is being printed.
+        ## run the javascript tests to make sure they are still working
     ## add books page
         ## make the field and term in a line, like the HCLIB search bar.
         ## search bar should go across the top and search results appear below